RichardBaker3020/linux/linux command/linux operator.md

 |
 ---
 This PIPE operator is very useful where the output of first command acts as an input to the second command.
+> Pipes
+    Pipes are used to redirect a stream from one program to another.
+When a program’s standard output is sent to another through a pipe, the first program’s data, which is received by the second program, will not be displayed on the terminal.
+Only the filtered data returned by the second program will be displayed.
 ```
 find . *python* | less
 ```